yeldiRium/result/README.md

 ## What is this and why would I use it

 Error handling is an integral part of reliable applications.
 Unfortunately, TypeScript does not provide a way to type-check exceptions or to even annotate functions with information about the exceptions they might throw.
-This makes all exceptions in TypeScript unchecked, unexpectable and unreliable.
+This makes all exceptions in TypeScript unchecked, unpredictable and unreliable.

 In addition to that, JavaScript - and by extension, TypeScript - does not differentiate between recoverable errors and unrecoverable errors.
 I recommend [this blog post by Joe Duffy](http://joeduffyblog.com/2016/02/07/the-error-model/) on the difference between the two and various ways to implement them.

 This library aims to differentiate between recoverable errors and unrecoverable ones, by wrapping recoverable errors in a data structure.
 This approach is a more fancy version of the basic concept of error codes.
-Wrapping errors in data structures that have semantics is an attempt to bring concepts from languages like haskell into TypeScript.
+Wrapping errors in data structures that have semantics is an attempt to bring concepts from languages like Haskell into TypeScript.
 Consider this situation:

 ```typescript
 const configuration = await loadConfiguration();